winstonDeGreef/Mechanica/content/special/ChX2_CracksInMecha.md

 Scattering of an incoming particle at a fixed source.
 ```

 Consider fig.(7.7): a particle of mass $m$ and velocity $v$ is moving towards a fixed second particle.
 The latter is fixed in the origin and act like a force-source.
 The force is central, i.e. works along the direction of the red line in fig.(7.7).
 In the drawing the forces is repelling and the incoming particle will deviate from its straight line.
 Eventually it will continue moving over a straight line, when the influence of the force is no longer felt.
-The angle of the new direction with the incoming one, is $\,\!\theta$, the scattering angle.
-We are looking for the relation between $b$, the distance at which the incoming particle would have passed by the origin if there was no force and the scattering angle $\,\!\theta$.
+The angle of the new direction with the incoming one, is $theta$, the scattering angle.
+We are looking for the relation between $b$, the distance at which the incoming particle would have passed by the origin if there was no force and the scattering angle $theta$.

 ```{figure} ../images/Scattering2D3D.png